 For space segment element undergoing a PFM approach, the equipment that are part of it, should be acceptance tested.

-This implies that the equipment design is qualified on a QM.
+This implies that the equipment design is already qualified.

 ECSS-E-ST-10-03_0750223

 Any unusual or unexpected behaviour shall be evaluated to determine the existence of any trend potentially leading to anomaly or failure situation.